Sections in this category

 • Updated

-What are Backup Priorities?
+What are Battery or Backup Priorities?

-• Must Have
+Must Have

 • Circuits will remain powered until the battery is depleted.

-• Any circuits marked as Always On will be marked as “Must Have” but you can adjust this here: How to set your Always On Circuits.
+• Any circuits marked as “Always On” will automatically fall under this priority level.
+You can adjust these circuits here: How to set Always On Breakers.

-• Nice to Have
+Nice to Have

 • Circuits will remain powered until the battery is at 50% state of charge (this percentage level cannot be adjusted).

-• Non-Essential
+Non-Essential

 • Circuits will automatically be turned off when SPAN goes to off-grid mode and will remain off until grid power is restored.

-• Any circuits marked as Oversized Loads by your installer during commissioning of your compatible backup system will automatically be marked as non-essential, learn more here: Why can’t I move a circuit to a different Backup Priority level?
+• Any circuits marked as Oversized Loads by your installer during commissioning of your compatible backup system will automatically be marked as non-essential, learn more here: Why can’t I move a circuit to a different Battery/Backup Priority level?

 Freezer